DO YOU ALLOW DOGS?

 IS THE NATURE CENTER WHEELCHAIR ACCESSIBLE?

-The Cook-Fuller center is completely wheelchair accessible.
-Additionally, as of spring 2016, the 1500 foot Hidden Brook Boardwalk is universally accessible as well.
+The Cook-Albert Fuller Center is completely wheelchair accessible.
+Additionally, as of spring 2016, the 1,800 foot Hidden Brook Boardwalk is universally accessible as well.

 CAN I HOLD MY EVENT OR BRING A LARGE GROUP TO THE RIDGES?

 Sure thing!
 We have several options for events large and small.
 Hold a monthly meeting in the Discovery Room or begin a nature-inspired life together when you choose The Ridges as your wedding venue!
 Don’t need the space?
 We offer custom guided hikes to any size group.
 What a perfect way to round out a tour of Door County!
-More information coming soon.
+Contact Us for more information for your event.

 DO YOU ALLOW HUNTING?